martinjonas/Q3B/Readme.md

 ./q3b -O file.smt2
 ```

-## Abstraction of bit-vector operations
+## Abstractions of bit-vector operations

 In addition to the mentioned variable approximations, Q3B also offers
 abstractions of bit-vector operations.
 If these abstractions are